 Niagara Parks Botanical Gardens

 The Niagara Parks is known for maintaining its impeccable gardens, so you need to experience first-hand the grounds of the Niagara Parks School of Horticulture.
 At the Niagara Parks Botanical Gardens, you get to enjoy close to 100 acres of perfectly groomed floral and planted paradise.
 You’ll see perennials, rhododendrons, azaleas, formal parterre garden, shade, herb and vegetable plantings, as well as the world-famous rose garden featuring over 2,400 roses.
-It’s free to wonder these gardens and its open all year round.
-Parking is $5.00.
+It’s free to wander these gardens and its open all year round.
+There is a charge for parking though.

 Location: 2565 Niagara Parkway, Niagara Falls, ON.